yongdamsh/custom-hooks/packages/use-element-visibility/README.md

 }
 ```

-You can unsubscribe specific node as below,
+You can unsubscribe a specific node as shown below.

 ```jsx
 function SomeComponent() {